luyadev/luya.io/docs/guide/app/openapi.md

 ## Change Verb

-In order to ensure all the actions have the correct verbs its recommend to use the `luya\base\Module::$rulRule` variable, which can declare or override actuall `yii\rest\UrlRule` patters or add extraPattersn:
+In order to ensure all the actions have the correct verbs its recommend to use the <class name="luya\base\Module" prop="urlRules" /> variable, which can declare or override actuall <class name="yii\rest\UrlRule" /> patters or add extraPattersn:

 An example of how to defined whether an actrin is only allowed for post or not, which is also taken into account when rendering the OpenAPI file: